RealADSim/2025/index.md

 - **05 Sep 2025 ---** Release Results & Submit Technical Report
 - **20 Sep 2025 ---** Technical Report Due

+**Please note: The technical report is for documentation purposes and is not a peer-reviewed publication or formal conference paper.**

 ---

 ## :calendar: **Tentative Schedule** {#schedule}